Everyday Physics for Teachers - PHYS9110

 This is an online introductory physics course.
 The course contains five modules:

 - How does a speed camera work?
 Covering waves and the Doppler effect.

 - How do glasses work?
 This covers optics and image formation.

-- Why do musical instrments make sounds?
+- Why do musical instruments make sounds?
 This covers sound waves, resonance and superposition.

 - How does a hot air balloon work?
 This covers archimedes principle and the ideal gas law.

 - What determines how fast a river flows?
 This covers Bernoulli's equation.